top of page

 Strategies to Supplement Sulfur in Your Garden.

-A soil test is the most important starting point when determining how much if any sulfur your garden soil will need.
-A soil-testing laboratory in the midwest, AGVise (www.AGvise.com) can determine the levels of sulfur in your soil, and help you determine how much you will need to add, based on what crop of crops you are growing.
+A soil test is the most important starting point when determining how much, if any sulfur your garden soil will need.
+A soil-testing laboratory in the Midwest, AGVise (www.AGvise.com) can determine the levels of sulfur in your soil, and help you determine how much you will need to add, based on what crop you are growing.
 Soil testing of sulfur is usually a measure of sulfate-sulfur.
-Coarse textured soils may need sulfur, but finer textured soils can also be deficient.
+Coarse-textured soils may need sulfur, but finer textured soils can also be deficient.
 Heavy-feeding crops such as garlic and onions take up and remove more sulfur from the soil as compared to most grain crops.
 The best place to start is a soil test, then speak with your fertilizer retailer or agronomist.

 What source of sulfur is right for you?
 Selecting the right source of sulfur is critical to ensure enough sulfate-sulfur is present in the soil at key uptake periods.
 There are several sulfur fertilizer sources available for purchase.
 Most soluble sulfur fertilizer contains sulfate, but others contain bisulfites, thiosulfates, and polysulfides.
 The most common insoluble sulfur fertilizer is elemental sulfur, which must be oxidized to sulfate before plants can use it.
 Keep in mind that Sulfur is included in fertilizer through a range of sources that include: